okteto/terrascan-okteto-get-started/README.md

 > Sample based on https://github.com/kubernetes/examples/tree/master/guestbook-go

-if you like terrascan project https://github.com/accurics/terrascan ! give a git star!
+## Shows us your love!

+Do you liked the demo?
+Check out [Okteto](https://github.com/okteto/okteto) and [Terrascan](https://github.com/accurics/terrascan) and give us a star.